AdobeDocs/experience-manager-64.en/help/communities/using/srp-config.md

 In the author environment, to reach the storage configuration console

-* from global navigation : **Tools, Communities, Storage Configuration**
+* from global navigation: **Tools, Communities, Storage Configuration**

-To select a storage option other than the default JCR :
+To select a storage option other than the default JCR:

 * select an option
 * configure appropriately